laurentperrinet/Perrinet20PredictiveProcessing/README.md

 the organization of visual processes.
 In particular, predictive processes can be only defined in this interruptive time, using only information at the present.

+This chapter will review some dynamical predictive processing approaches at different analysis scale, from the whole system to intermediate representations and finally to neurons [man]
+First, we will apply the FFP to vision as a normative approach, Extending this principle with the capacity of actively sample sensory input, we will define Active Inference and its potential role in understanding vision, and also behaviors such as eye movements.
+Then, we will extend it to understand how such processes may be implemented in retinotopic maps.
+In particular, we will show how such a model may explain a visual illusion, the Flash-lag effect.
+This will then be compared with neurophysiological data and try to understand the potential role of travelling waves in shaping visual processing.
+Finally, we will review possible implementations of such models in Spiking Neural Networks.
+In particular, we will review some models of elementary micro-circuits and detail some potential rules for learning the structure of their connections in an unsupervised manner.